Introduction: Making Cookie Rings (and a Test Batch of Cookies)

-Step 4: Test them out!
+Step 4: Test Them Out!

-recipe we made the dough, cut it with the rings, add a bit of homemade apricot jam, use a piece of aluminum foil as a cone to sprinkle the streusel around the edges, toss it in the oven.
+Using this recipe we made the dough, cut it with the rings, add a bit of homemade apricot jam, use a piece of aluminum foil as a cone to sprinkle the streusel around the edges, toss it in the oven.

 Step 5: Sucess!!

 These cookies are definitely good enough to be worth showing the world how inept a welder I am.